 Marrying a U.S. Citizen

 Marrying on a tourist visa is a common way for immigrants to remain in the United States.
 However, certain mistakes (whether accidental or intentional) can result in legal implications and a guilty charge of visa fraud.
 If you plan on marrying a U.S. citizen or have already married a U.S. citizen, hire a competent and experienced immigration attorney to prove the validity of your marriage.
 Your immigrant attorney can guide you through USCIS procedures and the interview process and help you avoid becoming a victim of prejudicial bias.
-Contact the immigration attorneys at Pride Immigration Law Firm today to schedule a free consultation.
+Contact the immigration attorneys at Pride Immigration Law Firm today to schedule a consultation.